Index fund: Common market impact

 One problem occurs when a large amount of money tracks the same index.
 According to theory, a company should not be worth more when it is in an index.
 But due to supply and demand, a company being added can have a demand shock, and a company being deleted can have a supply shock, and this will change the price.
 This does not show up in tracking error since the index is also affected.
 A fund may experience less impact by tracking a less popular index.

 Possible tracking error from index

 Since index funds aim to match market returns, both under- and over-performance compared to the market is considered a "tracking error".
 For example, an inefficient index fund may generate a positive tracking error in a falling market by holding too much cash, which holds its value compared to the market.

 According to The Vanguard Group, a well-run S&P 500 index fund should have a tracking error of 5 basis points or less, but a Morningstar survey found an average of 38 basis points across all index funds.

+Asset manager capitalism

+Benjamin Braun suggests that, since American stock ownership is concentrated on few big asset managers which are very diversified and do not have a direct interest in the performance of the companies, this emerging "asset manager capitalism" is distinct from the earlier shareholder primacy.

+The asset managers usually vote with company managers.

+Also, as funds invest in most companies in the sector, they would benefit from monopolistic prices.

+In an extreme case, there could be economy-wide monopolies where asset managers have "bought the economy".

+In a regime of common ownership, while asset ownership is diversified, it is a small part of the population who invest in funds and a top 1% of the wealth distribution owning 50% of corporate equity and mutual funds.

+Wage stagnation would be an expected externality.

+Asset managers have an incentive to increase the assets value and influence monetary policy.